4DNucleome/tad_compare/Readme.md

   -h, --help            show this help message and exit
   -a BEDFILE_1, --bedfile_1  Bedfile with first set of domains or path to multiple domains files.
   -b BEDFILE_2, --bedfile_2  Bedfile with second set of domains.
 Used only if --bedfile_1 is not a directory.
+  -o OUTPUT, --output
+                        Directory to save output file.
+Output is saved only when analysing multiple sets of TADs (When --bedfile_1 is a directory).
+If None save in input directory.
+  -r REPORT, --report
+                        If True return MoC to stdout.
+Default=True

 ### Comparing two sets:
 Usage: